alphagov/paas-steampipe-dashboard/README.md

 ```
 that you are on the VPN

-you have a [GOV.UK PaaS account](https://cloud.service.gov.uk) with [global auditor](https://docs.cloudfoundry.org/concepts/roles.html#permissions) permissions and yiu are logged in using `make login`
+you have a [GOV.UK PaaS account](https://cloud.service.gov.uk) with [global auditor](https://docs.cloudfoundry.org/concepts/roles.html#permissions) permissions and you are logged in using `make login`

 you are a gds-user with permisssions to assume role into all the paas infrastructure AWS accounts